92alanc/nutmeg-test/README.md

 Alan Camargo - Senior Android Engineer

 ## Summary
-Using the free Typicode test API, this app gets a list of albums and displays them in a list with the thumbnail of their first photo, the title and the creator's user name.
+Using the free JSON Placeholder test API, this app gets a list of albums and displays them in a list with the thumbnail of their first photo, the title and the creator's user name.

 ## Engineering